pippim/pippim.github.io/programs/iothings.md

 # Introduction

 This page describes how to **Control TV's and power outlets.**
+The control programs are designed for Linux and have been tested in Ubuntu.
+The coding is done in Bash.

 At the heart of the system is the `tvpowered` program which starts after you login.
 This is a bash script stored